Mlawrence95/Python-for-Data-Science/README.md

     Personally, I think `pymc3` is one of the best tools you can learn in this list as it provides a powerful interface for Bayesian machine learning.
 Let's continue.

-    We're going to get these installed on your machine with the following easy steps:
+    We're going to get these installed on your machine with the following few steps:

     a) If you haven't already, download `data-science-environment.yml`